adarshraj93/Self-Driving-Car-Engineer/P5-Extended-Kalman-Filter/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+## How I did the Project
+I tried to setup the Visual Studio 2019 IDE in my computer.
+I followed the instructions given in this link  (https://github.com/fkeidel/CarND-Term2-ide-profile-VisualStudio) which is part of the project work.
+Unfortunately it didnt work for me.
+Had an "uws/uws.h" file not found.
+Hence not to waste time (spent 2-3 days to fix this), I compiled my individual files in VS 2019, copied my code to the workspace and ran the simulator from the workspace.
+It was successful and met the project rubric.
+The files here are a copy of my classroom workspace files.

+## Issues
+1. Spent more time setting up the environment than on the project
+2. The instructions to setup VS IDE are entirely correct.